 Choose 3 hours required from the following:

 HIST106 U.S. History since 1865 (3)

 HIST242 The Civil Rights Movement (3)

 HIST250 History of American Capitalism (3)

-HIST261 Women in the United States (3)

 HIST361 The "American Century" (3)

 or alternate course approved by the Department Chair courses marked with an asterisk have pre-requisites.